-Construction industry advised to keep working safely through lockdown
+Construction industry advised to keep working safely through the COVID pandemic

-The Construction Leadership Council has reinforced the Government’s message that the industry should continue to trade through the new lockdown.
+The Construction Leadership Council has reinforced the Government’s message that the industry should continue to trade through the COVID pandemic.

-Responding to the announcement Construction Leadership Council chair Andy Mitchell encouraged businesses to play their part in sustaining the economy over the coming weeks, using guidance that has been developed by the CLC to safeguard the workforce.
+Responding to the announcement Construction Leadership Council chair Andy Mitchell encouraged businesses to play their part in sustaining the economy , using guidance that has been developed by the CLC to safeguard the workforce.
 He also flagged up the vital importance of the materials supply chain, confirming that merchants and distributors can and should remain open.

 Mr Mitchell said: “The Prime Minister has explicitly said that construction and manufacturing should continue.
 The latest Government guidance has reiterated this, and that workers in these industries should continue to travel to work and attend their workplace, including where this involves working in other people’s homes.
 We all understand the need to keep providing and maintaining the houses, hospitals, electricity, water and all the other vital infrastructure that people depend on, and we all understand the need to keep construction workers employed and keeping the economy going, for now and for the future recovery.”